pullashradha/HairSalon/README.md

 Add client to database under a specific stylist's registry/category | --- | ---
 View all stylists in the salon | --- | ---
 View all clients for each individual stylist | --- | ---
-Delete a stylist & respective clients from database | --- | ---
+Delete a stylist & corresponding clients from database | --- | ---
 Delete a client from a stylist's registry, without deleting other clients | --- | ---

 ## Future Features